Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

 \F\ref{fig:running-example} gives a running example inspired by our evaluation \covid19 dataset.
 Analysts run queries against a database consisting of Covid test results over time. \F\ref{fig:running-example}(a) shows a simplified version of the database, with only three attributes: the test's date, T; the outcome, P, which can be 0 or 1 for negative/positive; and subject's age bracket, A, with one of four values as in the figure.
 The database could be either static or actively streaming in new test data.
 Initially, we assume it static and ignore the T attribute.
 Our example database has $n=100$ rows and data domain size $N=8$ for P and A.

 \F\ref{fig:running-example}(b) shows two queries that were previously executed.
-While queries in \sysname return the {\em fraction} of entries satisfying a predicate, for simplicity we show raw counts. $Q1$ requests the positivity rate and $Q2$ the fraction of tested minors. \F\ref{fig:running-example}(d) shows the next query that will be executed, $Q3$, requesting the fraction of positive minors.
-These queries are not identical, but they are {\em correlated} as they access overlapping data.
-Thus, while $Q1$ and $Q2$ results cannot be used to directly answer $Q3$, intuitively, they should help.
-That is the promise of \pmw (and \pmwbypass) through its histogram.
+While queries in \sysname return the {\em fraction} of entries satisfying a predicate, for simplicity we show raw counts. $Q1$ requests the positivity rate and $Q2$ the fraction of tested minors. \F\ref{fig:running-example}(c) illustrates the histogram representation corresponding to the dataset, as estimated by the PMW algorithm, whose execution we discuss shortly. \F\ref{fig:running-example}(d) shows the next query that will be executed, $Q3$, requesting the fraction of positive minors. $Q3$ is not identical to either $Q1$ or $Q2$, but it is {\em correlated} with both, as it accesses data that overlaps with both queries.
+Thus, while neither $Q1$'s nor $Q2$'s DP results can be used to directly answer $Q3$, intuitively, they both should help.
+That is the insight that \pmw (and \pmwbypass) exploits through its query-by-query build-up of a DP histogram representation of the database that becomes increasingly accurate in bins that are accessed by more queries.